Updates, commentary, training and advice on immigration and asylum law

 In practice:

-3. A table setting out the applicant’s sources of income and details of their expenditure will also be useful, highlighting that the surplus income is less than the application fees.
+4. A table setting out the applicant’s sources of income and details of their expenditure can be useful, if it highlights that the surplus income is less than the application fees.

-4. Any “unusual” expense — i.e. anything not included in the list of essential needs above, or which is much higher than the Home Office would expect (on the basis of the report on asylum seeker allowance mentioned above) should be explained.
+5. Any “unusual” expense — i.e. anything not included in the list of essential needs above, or which is much higher than the Home Office would expect (on the basis of the report on asylum seeker allowance mentioned above) should be explained.
+The Home Office will also expect bank statements to be “itemised” with any regular income and outgoing, and any expenses larger than £250.

 What happens after the fee waiver application is submitted?